Faggot

-Faggot, often shortened to fag, is a usually pejorative term used to refer to gay men.
+Faggot, often shortened to fag, is a slur in the English language that was used to refer to gay men but its meaning has expanded to other members of the queer community.
 In American youth culture around the turn of the 21st century, its meaning extended as a broader reaching insult more related to masculinity and group power structure.

-The usage of fag and faggot has spread from the United States to varying extents elsewhere in the English-speaking world (especially the UK) through mass culture, including film, music, and the internet.
+The usage of fag and faggot has spread from the United States to varying extents elsewhere in the English-speaking world (especially the United Kingdom) through mass culture, including film, music, and the Internet.

 Etymology

-The American slang term is first recorded in 1914, the shortened form fag shortly after, in 1921.
-Its immediate origin is unclear, but it is based on the word for "bundle of sticks", ultimately derived, via Old French, Italian and Vulgar Latin, from Latin fascis.
+The first recorded use of faggot as a pejorative term for gay men was in the 1914 A Vocabulary of Criminal Slang, while the shortened form fag first appeared in 1923 in The Hobo by Nels Anderson.